'One Of The Strangest Cases I've Ever Been A Part Of': Kidnap, Ransom Attempt Ends In Chase, Arrest On Fire Escape

 Web Extra: Watch The Complete News Conference

 It all started at around 12 p.m.
 Monday on Gates Avenue in Brooklyn.
 The victim, 32, was making a delivery of medical supplies – diapers and baby formula – when he accidentally struck another car while trying to park his van, police said.
-The deliveryman was then approached by two other men who demanded cash from him following the crash.
+Police say the deliveryman was then approached by Francisco Jimenez, 24, and Randell Halley, 33, who demanded cash from him following the crash.

 The deliveryman called his boss, who told him not to pay the two in cash, but rather to call the insurance company and file a claim.

 “At that point, the two perpetrators, worked in concert, produced a firearm, abducted the 32-year-old victim in Brooklyn, got on the phone with the boss and said, in sum and substance, ‘If you want your van back, if you want your driver back, you’re going to have to pay us,'” Malin said.

-They initially drove the deliveryman to a lot in Queens, where they left the van, police said.
+Jimenez and Halley initially drove the deliveryman to a lot in Queens, where they left the van, police said.
 Once there, they called the victim’s boss to demand about $700.

 The victim’s boss told the suspects he would pay them, and told them to meet him at 73rd Street and Broadway in Manhattan.

-The suspects then put the victim in the back of a white BMW sedan – not the car the victim struck – and drove him into Manhattan, police said.
+Jimenez and Halley then put the victim in the back of a white BMW sedan – not the car the victim struck – and drove him into Manhattan, police said.
 While that was happening, the victim’s boss called 911 and was met by Sgt.
 Sean Pallone and Officer Mark McCaffrey.

 “Together they devised a quick plan to trap the perpetrator,” Malin said.